nortikin/sverchok/docs/nodes/viz/viewer_2d.rst

 Point Size and Edge width.

-Edges Vertex Color: Uses vertex color to colorize edges

-Polygons Vertex Color:  Uses vertex color to colorize polygons

 Cycle: Close Path (only in path mode)

 Vertex Color, Edge Color and Polygon Color: Color of displayed geometry.
 It can be color per element or color per object

+Random Vertex Color: Use random vertex colors

+Edges Vertex Color: Uses vertex color to colorize edges

+Polygons Vertex Color:  Uses vertex color to colorize polygons

 Examples
 --------